A lot of software keeps coming in, SaaS, AI, CRM, blah blah blah… Whatever.

 I wish it was more integrated with other software (inside-out not outside-in).

-Excellent spreadsheet is perfectly embedable, you just render it in a separate window as a component.
+Excellent spreadsheet is perfectly embeddable, you just render it in a separate window as a component.

 And you feed it real data, the work of spreadsheet is to display, handle the input, stream the data back and compute derived data (formulas).